zealbell/TetrisView/README.md

 ### Code Example
+   **Spoiler-Alert**You don't need to read through except you encounter problems testiing. also feel free to twitch the examples as much as possible to your taste in order to better understand how the **API** works.
 Here is a simple TetrisView containing an imageview in an horizontal manner

 ![Demo](shots/simple-tetris.png)